 Service is often supplied to members with three-phase service through either a self-contained Class 200 or 320 meter socket.
 Members with this type of service supply their own meter base with the Cooperative supplying the meter.
 It should be noted that only Class 200 and 320 rated meter bases are approved for use with self-contained underground services.
 Bases with lower rating have insufficient room for proper termination of conductor.
 Only meter bases approved by the Cooperative may be used.
 Approved meter base information can be found in Appendix A, Approved Meter Service Devices, located at the back of this Installation Guide.
-A member can verify the acceptability of a meter base by contacting the Cooperative's customer service number 1-888-232-6732.
+A member can verify the acceptability of a meter base by contacting the Cooperative's member service number 1-800-726-2324.

 If the load per phase is expected to approach or exceed 400 amps, secondary metering will be used with the arrangement of facilities to be designed to fit the situation.
 Normally, rack-mounted C.T.'s are used if the service is overhead.
 The meter base and the rack that holds the C.T.'s are supplied by the Cooperative and installed by the member.
 The one inch metering conduit shall be schedule 40 PVC or rigid steel and is to be supplied and installed by the member.
-Refer to Sketch No. 9 for details.
+Refer to Sketch #9 for details.

 If underground service is requested and C.T. metering is employed, a C.T. cabinet measuring a minimum of 48" x 48" x 10" or 60" X 60" X 10" will be supplied and installed by the member.
 The larger cabinet will be required where a five finger mounting bridge is required.
 The construction of the C.T. cabinet will include double hinged doors and a latching device that will accommodate a 1/4" diameter seal and shall be made of a minimum of 16 gauge galvanized steel or 16 gauge stainless steel.
 If the cabinet is to be installed outdoors, it must be of a weatherproof design.
+If the cabinet is to be located indoors, the location must be approved by the Cooperative.
 A bracket on which the C.T.'s are mounted will be supplied by the Cooperative and must be mounted inside of the C.T. cabinet by the member along with a three quarter inch or greater treated plywood backing before the C.T. cabinet is mounted in its permanent position.
 The meter base for this type of installation is supplied by the Cooperative and mounted by the member.
 The one inch conduit connecting the meter base and the metering cabinet shall be schedule 40 PVC or rigid steel and is to be supplied and installed by the member.
-Refer to Sketch No. 8.
+Refer to Sketch #8.
 CT metering in a CT cabinet is limited to services below 1,200 amps.
-All underground conduits coming into a CT cabinet shall be installed with rigid steel conduit to provide adequate strength for pulling wire.
-Normally, the elbows are 36 inch radius steel elbows below a cabinet and the straight conduit into the CT cabinet shall also be steel.
-For services requiring a riser pole, refer to Sketch No. 17 for conduit attachment details.
-The conduit stub-up at the riser pole shall be installed after the pole has been set in place by Adams Electric, refer to Sketch No. 17.
+All underground conduits coming into a CT cabinet shall be provided and installed by the member.
+Rigid steel conduit is recommended to provide adequate strength for pulling wire.
+Normally, the elbows are 36 inch radius steel elbows below a cabinet and the straight conduit into the CT cabinet should also be steel.
+For services requiring a riser pole, refer to Sketch #17 for conduit attachment details.
+The conduit stub-up at the riser pole shall be installed after the pole has been set in place by Adams Electric, refer to Sketch #17.